WSLockhart/Asteroids/README.md

 # Asteroids

-A physics simulator of N classical bodies in a D-dimensional box with a variable 1/r^2 force of interaction.
+A 2D Newtonian gravity simulator.

+Specify the number of bodies and the strength (and sign) of the inverse-square force between them.
+Watch masses collide and orbits form!